Cravath’s London Office Moves to 100 Cheapside

 Among other matters, Cravath has served as lead counsel for PG&E, the nation’s largest utility, in connection with claims arising out of the unprecedented California wildfires between 2017 and 2021, including one of the largest and most complex sets of mass tort litigation in history.
 We have also served as national coordinating and advisory counsel for global healthcare companies in major mass tort matters, providing high‑level strategic litigation advice and coordinating resolution strategy.
 In addition, we have represented Colgate‑Palmolive as lead trial counsel in numerous product liability lawsuits concerning the company’s talcum powder products, and NCR Corporation in Superfund environmental actions, saving NCR from approximately $100 million in liability.
 Clients turn to us for these matters because we understand their needs against the backdrop of industry‑wide trends and practices, and we are distinctive for providing strategic guidance and commercially reasonable solutions in the face of these complex disputes.

-Cravath was named New York Law Journal’s “Litigation Department of the Year” in 2022 and 2019 and its “Class Action Litigation Department of the Year” in 2021.
-We also received the publication’s 2020 Innovation Award, which recognized the Firm’s success leveraging artificial intelligence to review the massive volume of documents frequently collected in mass tort and other complex litigation.
-Year after year, the Firm has ranked in the top tier of Benchmark Litigation, Chambers USA, The Legal 500 US and Best Lawyers Best Law Firms.
+Cravath’s litigation department is uniformly recognized as among the best in the country.
+Our team has been named New York Law Journal’s overall “Litigation Department of the Year” three times in the past six years, most recently in 2024, as well as its “Class Action Litigation Department of the Year.”
+We also have received the publication’s Innovation Award, which recognized the Firm’s success leveraging artificial intelligence to review the massive volume of documents frequently collected in mass tort and other complex litigation.
+In recognition of certain critical mass torts matters we have handled, Cravath was named “Energy Practice Group of the Year” by Law360.
+Year after year, the Firm has been ranked in the top tier of Benchmark Litigation, Chambers USA, The Legal 500 US and Best Lawyers Best Law Firms.

 Our team has earned repeated praise from clients and the market, including: